 We appreciate every organization that participates in the Central Texas VOAD.
-Every month, we will choose a member for the Member Spotlight.
 Stay tuned to learn what the organizations are about and how they respond during times of disaster!

 November 2018 – Disability Rights Texas (DRTx)